CURRICULUM VITAE

 Mack,

-object representations reflects new conceptual knowledge.
-Proceedings of the
+hippocampal object representations reflects new conceptual knowledge.
+Proceedings

 Blanco,